DanceChat: Large Language Model-Guided Music-to-Dance Generation: Our Approach

-This module is responsible for transforming music into high-level dance instructions, which serve as semantic guidance for the dance generation process.
-This module comprises two key steps: Music Caption Construction and Textual Instruction Generation.
+This module is responsible for transforming music into high-level textual dance instructions, which serve as semantic guidance for the dance generation process.
+This module comprises two key steps: Music Caption Construction and LLM-based Instruction Generation.

-\textbf{Music Caption Construction.} We extract essential musical attributes from the input music $\mathcal{M}$ to create a comprehensive music caption.
-Following Mustango \cite{melechovsky2023mustango}, we utilize multiple specialized tools to carry out the extraction:

-\begin{itemize} \item \textbf{Tempo}: We employ BeatNet \cite{heydari2021beatnet} to extract tempo information, measured in beats per minute (BPM), to capture the pace of the music.
-This tempo provides a foundational cue for the timing of generated dance movements. \item \textbf{Chord Progression}: Using Chordino \cite{mauch2010approximate}, we identify the sequence of chords within the music.
-Chord progression conveys harmonic changes, which influence the emotional tone of the dance. \item \textbf{Key}: The key of the music is extracted using Essentia’s \cite{bogdanov2013essentia} KeyExtractor, which determines the tonal center of the piece, providing coherence and structure to the generated dance. \item \textbf{Beat Structure}: BeatNet \cite{heydari2021beatnet} is further utilized to detect beats and downbeats, which serve as rhythmic anchors for synchronizing dance movements with the music. \end{itemize}